ACD 506–10: Annual Evaluations of Faculty

 Each academic unit must have written policies that describe:

-The academic unit’s recommended written plan must be approved by the voting members of the unit’s academic assembly as specified by unit policies, and then submitted for review and action by the dean, and the executive vice president and provost of the university.
+The academic unit’s recommended written plan must be approved by the voting members of the unit’s academic assembly as specified by unit policies, and then submitted for review and action by the dean, and the provost of the university.
 Annual evaluations for faculty should be completed by March 31 each year.